Elin Jones: Political career

 Elin Jones served on Aberystwyth Town Council from 1992 to 1999 and was the youngest-ever Mayor of Aberystwyth from 1997 to 1998.
 She was the National Chair of Plaid Cymru between 2000 and 2002.

+National Assembly for Wales

-In the first Assembly elections in 1999 Elin Jones was elected as Assembly Member for Ceredigion and served as Shadow Economic Development Minister during the Assembly’s first term.
+In the first Assembly elections in 1999 Elin Jones was elected as Assembly Member for Ceredigion and served as Shadow Economic Development Minister during the Assembly's first term.
 Following the Assembly election in 2003, she retained this portfolio until 2006 when she became Shadow Minister for Environment, Planning & Countryside.
 On 9 July 2007 the One Wales government was formed and Elin Jones was made Minister for Rural Affairs.
 Elin Jones continued in this position until Plaid Cymru left Government at the 2011 elections.
 Her record was criticized by George Monbiot in his 2013 book Feral.

 In the fourth Assembly she became Plaid's health spokesperson and unsuccessfully contested the leadership election following the resignation of Ieuan Wyn Jones.